-PETALING JAYA: The proposed merger between the Malaysian Aviation Commission (Mavcom) and the Civil Aviation Authority of Malaysia (CAAM) has been met with disapproval from Mavcom executive chairman Dr Nungsari Ahmad Radhi (pix).
+PETALING JAYA: The proposed merger of the Malaysian Aviation Commission (Mavocm) and the Civil Aviation Authority of Malaysia (CAAM) has been met with disapproval by Mavcom executive chairman Dr Nungsari Ahmad Radhi.

-He said the decision was made without consulting Mavcom and it reflects poorly on those involved in the move.
+In expressing his disappointment over the decision, he said the decision seems to have been made with disdain and without consultation with Mavcom and it reflects poorly on those involved in this move.

 “We are all on the same side, we all have the same concerns about the state and development of the industry in Malaysia, the health of the aviation service providers, consumer welfare and investor confidence.

-He added that they had been informed about the proposal by the Transport Ministry (MoT) to the Cabinet, to merge Mavcom and CAAM.
+He added that they had been informed about the proposal by the Transport Ministry to the Cabinet to merge Mavcom and CAAM.

 Nungsari said the decision by the government to repeal the Mavcom Act means there is no need for an independent economic regulator for the aviation industry that looks into commercial licensing, competition matters as well as consumer welfare and public service obligations.

 He pointed out that these functions did not exist before Mavcom was set up.

 He said the priority now is to look after the welfare of the staff and to then responsibly hand over Mavcom’s statutory role.

 “I will work with the commissioners to put into effect a proper transition for the staff, and upon doing that, we will hand over all statutory roles and responsibilities to MoT.

 “They can then affect their decision.
 In the meantime, we will continue to perform our role as stated in the Act,“ Nungsari said.